jeanslack/Videomass/Contribute.md

 ## Packaging

-Installation package of Videomass is currently available for Ubuntu (ppa), MXLinux and SparkyLinux.
+Installation package of Videomass is currently available for Ubuntu (ppa), MX-Linux and SparkyLinux.
 Packaging for other distros still needs to be done.
-Also, we would be very glad if anyone can push Videomass into the official repositories of any distribution.
+Also, I would be very glad if anyone can push Videomass into the official repositories of any distribution.

 ---